nytimes/kyt/docs/commands.md

 ```

 #### [Universal Angular2 starter-kyt](https://github.com/delambo/kyt-starter-universal-angular2)
-Still a work in progress, but this starter-kyt will server as the base for building advanced, universal Angular2 apps.
+Still a work in progress, but this starter-kyt will serve as the base for building advanced, universal Angular2 apps.

 ```
 node_modules/.bin/kyt setup -r git@github.com:delambo/kyt-starter-universal-angular2.git